-Ready to use RV antifreeze should never be diluted if you want to have the full cold weather protection it’s made for.
-That being said you can buy RV antifreeze concentrate that you add a specified amount of water to before you use it. (click here to see on Amazon)
+Ready to use RV antifreeze should never be diluted with water if you want to have the full cold weather protection it’s made for.

 What Is RV Antifreeze Made Of?

-Which Base Material Is Better For RV Antifreeze?
+Which Base Material Is Better For RV Antifreeze: Ethanol Or Propylene Glycol?

 Can RV Antifreeze Be Dumped on the Ground?

 RV antifreeze is non-toxic and some companies even state that it is biodegradable, but RV antifreeze should never be dumped on the ground.

 On that same note, RV antifreeze should not be disposed of in a street sewer system either.

 RV antifreeze has low-toxicity and is safe to dispose of in a sewer system.

 Once you’ve flushed all the RV antifreeze from your RV or travel trailers water system, you can take your RV to a dump station and dispose of it the same way you would normally dump your RV.